stephen-czetty/xen-auto-usb/README.md

         "chardev=usb-attach,mode=control"
     ]

-You can then tell the script about this socket with the `qmp-socket` switch.
+You can then tell the script about this socket with the `--qmp-socket` switch.

 At the moment, this isn't very useful, except maybe for a small